ninjaarun/SPproj/CONTRIBUTING.md

 Welcome to GitHub docs contributing guide
 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on docs.github.com sparkles.

-Read our Code of Coduct to keep our community approachable and respectable.
+Read our Code of Coduct to keep our communitdsy approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.